wp-plugins/dt-world-clock/readme.txt

 * Initial release.

 == Screenshots ==
+1. setting-1.png (show clock on front)
-1. setting-1.png (show general settings for clock)
+2. setting-2.png (show general settings for clock)
-2. setting-2.png (show advanced settings for clock)
+3. setting-3.png (show advanced settings for clock)
+4. setting-4.png (place it on any widget )
-3. setting-3.png (show clock on front)
+5. setting-5.png (show clock on front)

 == Changelog ==

-= V1.2.0 - 26.06.2015 =
+= V1.1.0 - 26.06.2015 =

 update : Added a new feature to display text on front with clock